 I immediately thought it would make a great post topic but couldn’t bring myself to buy the thing.
 I just couldn’t.

-The benefits of the Diva Cup are the low cost of $25.
-They seem to last for years.
+The benefits of the Diva Cup are the low cost of $32 for almost a lifetime of use.
+They were $25 when I first tried it in 2014 by the way.
 So that’s about the price of a few boxes of tampons/pads.
 Even though they’re made from silicone which does not ever, ever biodegrade, the makers still claim it’s better for the environment than flushing/disposing of the thousands of bleached tampons we go through in our lifetime.

 Welcome to my menstrual Diva Cup adventure.